 Alternative version: My Pleasure on Akkerman's solo album Heartware provides the core of this piece

 Notes: This track appears in its fullest form on the CD.
 The original vinyl had an edited version that lacked around 8 minutes of the original.
 The title references both the 19th Century Romantic composer Beethoven and the 1970s Canadian rock band Bachman Turner Overdrive.
-Focus had produced long tracks previously but they were composite tracks.
+Focus had produced long tracks previously but they were mostly composite tracks.
 This track has several elements but is really more akin to a long jam session based around Akkerman's My Pleasure than anything symphonic.

 The introduction (00:00-00:32) uses a strong beat and a scattered keyboard effect before a choppy guitar takes up the lead (00:33-01:02).
-A whistful, synthesised flute sound comes in next (01:03-01:37) before a new rhythm is introduced led by harp like sounds (probably from the keyboard but possibly the guitar) in 01:38-02:13.
+A wistful, synthesised flute sound comes in next (01:03-01:37) before a new rhythm is introduced led by harp like sounds (probably from the keyboard but possibly the guitar) in 01:38-02:13.
 The flute like melody then recurs (02:14-02:45) before we break into the very catchy guitar riff that carries the piece (02:44-03:29).
 Another catchy section follows – probably on the keyboard this time (03:27-03:41).
 It is then the turn of the guitar again (03:42-04:10) before the original catchy guitar riff and succeeding section are repeated (04:10-04:25; 04:25-04:39).
 We then move in to a more minor key for the next section (4:40-05:09) before the flute-like, romantic style returns (05:10-05:39).
 A percussive guitar with bell-like sounds breaks across this for another fresh section (05:40-06:13).
 A section from 06:14-07:33 first harp-like then flute-like comes next on the extended version, edited out on the shorter one.
 In 07:34-08:10 the percussive guitar with bells returns and is followed by the catchy guitar, etc (08:11-08:23) then a quieter section with an organ sound (08:23-09:51) and the catchy guitar again (09:52-10:06).
 In 10:07-10:19 the catchy piece is repeated with a flute sound before another fresher section (10:20-11:26) with a struck harp sound (at 10:40, 41 and 10:49) plus a Spanish guitar.
 In 11:27-11:54 the synthesiser's pitch fluctuates rather.
 At 11:55 the double bass comes in as the main theme is attacked at length with an oddly pitched guitar.
 A large chunk of this final section is (helpfully) cut from the final guitar-led jam (from about 13:22).
 The band are still going as the music fades.